A finiteness condition for complex continued fraction algorithms: Perspectives

 \section{Perspectives}

 As emphasized in \cite[Lemma~3.7 and Remark~3.8]{LV24}, in the one-dimensional case of {\it $\alpha$-continued fraction algorithms} (see \cite{nakada1981metrical}) the associated mapping $T_\alpha$ admits a finite partition if and only if $\alpha$ is either a rational or a quadratic irrational number.
 For the $\balpha$-Hurwitz algorithm \cite[Corollary~3.9]{LV24} gives a class of non-quadratic irrational parameters for which this property does not hold.
-Thus it remains open if Theorem~\ref{t:mp} remains valid if the coordinates of $\balpha$ are quadratic irrationals.
+However, it remains open if Theorem~\ref{t:mp} can be extended to parameters $\balpha$ with quadratic irrational coordinates.

 As mentioned before, Theorem~\ref{t:mp} paves the way for further explorations.
-For instance, Lakein~\cite{lakein1973approximation} determines the optimal constant $L$ for which the convergents $\tfrac{p_n}{q_n}$ for $z$ of the Hurwitz algorithm satisfy $|z-\tfrac{p_n}{q_n}|< L|q_n|^{-2}$.
-In his proofs the existence of a finite partition for the Hurwitz algorithms plays a crucial role.
+For instance, Richard Lakein~\cite{lakein1973approximation} determines the optimal constant $L$ for which the convergents $\tfrac{p_n}{q_n}$ for $z$ of the Hurwitz algorithm satisfy $|z-\tfrac{p_n}{q_n}|< L|q_n|^{-2}$.
+In his proofs the existence of a finite partition for the Hurwitz algorithm plays a crucial role.
 Also, the explicit construction of a geometric natural extension of the Hurwitz algorithm from \cite{Ei2018} relies on the existence of a finite partition.
 Initial investigations into such a construction for the parameter $\balpha = (\frac13, \frac12)$ are done in \cite{mastersthesis}.
-Based on Theorem~\ref{t:mp} one can now try to obtain such results for $\balpha$-Hurwitz algorithms with rational parameters $\balpha$.
+Based on Theorem~\ref{t:mp} one can now try to obtain such results for $\balpha$-Hurwitz algorithms with rational parameters~$\balpha$.